An illustration of Beatrice and Amor from the e-book of THE LOVER’S PATH. (Yes, it’s really happening!)

 I was about to consign THE LOVER’S PATH to the halls of Beloved Books of Years Past—after all, now matter how exquisitely I designed the digital edition, it couldn’t be the same as that lovely print book.
 Then I realized: the best way forward was a new way forward.
 This gave me the creative freedom to treat the digital book as a separate entity from the print.

 Here’s how THE LOVER’S PATH has been rejiggered for a new world: Not only does the digital edition sport a lovely new cover, the text has been expanded to flesh out the story.
-(I had to keep the original text short due to print costs.)
-While all of the chapter illustrations from the print edition are still present, I’ve also added new “artifacts” from the Museo di Palazzo Filomela in an expanded chapter.
-And best of all, it will be available to anyone with a e-reader for the cost of a latte.
+(I had to keep the original text short because of production costs.)
+Besides including all of the chapter illustrations from the print edition, I’ve also added new “artifacts” from the Museo di Palazzo Filomela in an expanded chapter.
+Best of all, THE LOVER’S PATH e-book edition will be available to anyone with a e-reader for the cost of a latte.

 Here at Chez Art and Words apre le NaNoWriMo, I’m deep into design and holiday projects (see above).
 Like many in December, I’m on a push to finish everything up between now through the end of the year.
 Regardless, I can’t let the following friends’ and colleagues’ news go uncelebrated: